Beth Torina Season 2023

-Beth Torina heads into her 11th season (in 2022) at the helm of the LSU softball program after she returned the Tigers to national prominence with two 50-win seasons, five 40-win seasons and four trips to the Women’s College World Series in 2012, 2015, 2016 and 2017 already to her credit in her short time in Baton Rouge.
+Beth Torina heads into her 12th season at the helm of the LSU softball program after she returned the Tigers to national prominence with two 50-win seasons, five 40-win seasons and four trips to the Women’s College World Series in 2012, 2015, 2016 and 2017 already to her credit in Baton Rouge.

 Since taking the reins of the program prior to the 2012 season, Torina has now led the Tigers to the pinnacle of the sport more than any other LSU head coach, while becoming the first to lead the team to Oklahoma City in consecutive seasons in program history.
-She is averaging 42 wins per season in Baton Rouge, leading a ranked side that has featured in the top ten for much of the last seven seasons.
-The Tigers have finished the season ranked in the Top 10 in seven of the last eight seasons.
-They have been ranked in the Top 25 every week since the end of the 2014 season.
+She is averaging 40 wins per season in Baton Rouge, leading a ranked side that has been featured in the top ten for much of the last eight seasons.
+The Tigers have finished the season ranked in the Top 10 in seven of the last nine seasons.
+LSU had a stretch of 123 consecutive weeks of being ranked in the Top 25 from 2014-2022.
 From 2015-17, only two schools earned three consecutive berths to the Women’s College World Series: LSU and UCLA.
-Under Torina, the Tigers have played a Top 10 strength of schedule ever year.
+Under Torina, the Tigers have played a Top 10 strength of schedule every year.
 In 2014, the Tigers had the nation’s toughest schedule and in 2021, 2017 and 2015, they had the second-toughest schedule.

 In a shortened 2020 season, the top ten Tigers finished 21-3 and led the nation in ERA (0.95).
 Shelby Wickersham, who earned CoSIDA Academic All-America, led the Tigers with the second-best ERA in the nation at 0.40.
 The Tigers were undefeated at home, going 18-0 and Torina recorded her 500th career win – a 12-0 no-hitter against Sam Houston State on Feb.
 21. A day later, Maribeth Gorsuch threw the first seven-inning perfect game in program history.
 Gorsuch faced the minimum 21 batters and threw 21 first-pitch strikes.
 She struck out a career-high 16 including eight straight from the second through fourth innings.